 Boehner was striking in his sincerity.
-That's something I don't say often about politicians.
+I don't often say that about politicians.
 When he said that he made the decision to resign when he woke up Friday morning, I probed deeply and it was true.
 Ditto for the emotions and tears- all genuine.
 I was a bit taken aback by the intensity of the emotion.
 He is truly upset at the loss of his job away from home, where he had a dominant position; the media conveyed his words and deeds to all humanity, and everyone needed him to help run the world.
-Now the only person who will need him is his wife when he puts the wrong towels in the bathroom.
+Now the only person who needs him is his wife when he puts the wrong towels in the bathroom.
 Poor bastard!

 Boehner is not thinking much about how to solve the GOP dilemma; he's just aiming to escape the heat.
 Other GOP officials I probed are very concerned.
 I found a consensus in GOP leadership that, with the growing instability of the Tea Party within its ranks, the Party must change.